Solo Founder vs. Co-Founder in Micro-SaaS: What the Data Actually Shows

 - You need to raise money (investors de-risk by betting on teams)

-- You're going from zero to $10M ARR in 18 months
+- You're going from zero to — financial details locked in 18 months

 - Product-market fit requires rapid iteration across marketing, sales, and engineering simultaneously